Multiple (portfolio-level LP update: MDLZ, APD, ZTS, QSR, CP, HHC, VRX, PAH, NOMD, HLF short)

 - Mondelez: adopt 3G-style zero-based budgeting to close margin gap vs packaged food peers

-- Valeant: install new CEO (Joe Papa), add independent directors, stabilize company after 83% decline
+- Valeant: install new CEO (Joe Papa), refresh board, stabilize company after 83% decline

 KPIs cited